awsdocs/amazon-ecr-user-guide/doc_source/ecr-eventbridge.md

 }
 ```

-**Event for a completed image scan**
+**Event for a completed image scan \(basic scanning\)**

-The following event is sent when each image scan is completed\.
+When basic scanning is enabled for your registry, the following event is sent when each image scan is completed\.
 The `finding-severity-counts` parameter will only return a value for a severity level if one exists\.
 For example, if the image contains no findings at `CRITICAL` level, then no critical count is returned\.
-For more information, see [Image scanning](image-scanning.md)\.
+For more information, see [Basic scanning](image-scanning-basic.md)\.

+**Note**
+For details about events that Amazon Inspector emits when enhanced scanning is enabled, see [EventBridge events](image-scanning-enhanced.md#image-scanning-enhanced-events)\.

 ```
 {